 I am a sole trader wishing to lease a unit on the high street.
 Can you recommend conveyancers offering fixed costs for commercial conveyancing in Gateshead for less than £1,200?

 We are happy to recommend firms who host a wealth of experience of commercial conveyancing in Gateshead, including the disposal and acquisition of businesses as well as simply premises.
 If you are looking to buy or dispose of a shop, pub, restaurant, office, retail premises or a whole business we can find you the right firm.
 Regarding the fees these will vary based on the structure and complexity of the deal.
 Let us have your details or email so as to enable us to furnish you with a fixed commercial conveyancing quote.

-I have been sourcing a conveyancing practitioner in Gateshead for my home move.
-Is it possible to see a solicitor's record with the profession’s regulator?
+I am thinking of appointing a conveyancing lawyer in Gateshead for my home move.
+Is it possible to check a solicitor's complaints history with the profession’s regulator?

 Anyone can find published Solicitor Regulator Association (SRA) decisions arising from investigations from 2008 onwards.
 Visit Check a solicitor's record.
 To find details Pre 2008, or to check a firm's history, call 0870 606 2555, 08.00 - 18.00 any week day save for Tuesday when lines open at 9.30am.
 International callers, dial +44 (0)121 329 6800.
 The SRA may recorded telephone calls for training requirements.